Nicolas Party

-Nicolas Party (born 1 July 1980) is a Swiss visual artist.
+Nicolas Party (born 1980, Lausanne, Switzerland) is a Swiss visual artist.
 He lives and works in New York City and Brussels.
 He is known for his multi-media interdisciplinary immersive exhibitions.

 Biography

 He received his BFA degree from the École cantonale d'art de Lausanne in 2004 and his MFA from the Glasgow School of Art, in Glasgow, Scotland in 2009.

 Party's work has been the subject of solo exhibitions at the Montreal Museum of Fine Arts, Montreal, the Magritte Museum in Brussels, the Dallas Museum of Art, and the Hirshhorn Museum.
-For his second exhibition at the Hirshorn Museum, which ran from S18 eptember 2021 until the spring of 2022, he created his largest work to date Draw the Curtain, it "wraps 360 degrees around the temporary scaffolding that encases the Museum building and spans a circumference of 829 feet".
+For his second exhibition at the Hirshorn Museum which ran from September 18, 2021, until the spring of 2022 he created his largest work to date Draw the Curtain, it "wraps 360 degrees around the temporary scaffolding that encases the Museum building and spans a circumference of 829 feet".
 It is an "original pastel painting digitally collaged and printed onto scrim".
-Party’s exhibition "When Tomorrow Comes" at the Museum Frieder Burda is the Swiss artist’s first museum presentation in Germany.
+Party's exhibition "When Tomorrow Comes" at the Museum Frieder Burda is the Swiss artist's first museum presentation in Germany.
 Party' primary medium of choice is pastel.

-Party is represented by Hauser & Wirth, The Modern Institute, Kaufmann Repetto, Gregor Staiger, Karma and Xavier Hufkens.
 In February 2020 he had his first solo exhibition, "Scottsboro" with Hauser & Wirth at their Los Angeles, California venue.

 In 2017 he had his first solo exhibition, "Three Season" with Xavier Hufkens.

 Among the artists Party cites as having influenced his painting are Rosalba Carriera, Félix Vallotton, Milton Avery, Pablo Picasso, and Giorgio Morandi.

 Party's landscapes often draw from or even directly cite styles and motifs from a diverse set of contemporary painters and painters of previous generations, including Salvo, a similarity picked up at a number of exhibitions.